The Travelers Companies: History

 The main predecessor companies of The Travelers Companies, Inc. are The St. Paul Companies, Inc. and Travelers Property Casualty Corporation.

-Saint Paul Fire and Marine Insurance Co. was founded March 5, 1853, in St. Paul, Minnesota, to serve local customers in lieu of waiting for claim payments from insurance companies on the east coast.
+Saint Paul Fire and Marine Insurance Co. was founded March 5, 1853, in Saint Paul, Minnesota, to serve local customers in lieu of waiting for claim payments from insurance companies on the east coast.
 It barely survived the Panic of 1857 by dramatically paring down its operations and later reorganizing itself into a stock company (as opposed to a mutual company).
 It then spread its operations across the country.

 In 1998 it acquired USF&G, known formerly as United States Fidelity and Guaranty Company, an insurance company based in Baltimore, Maryland, for $3.9 billion in stock and assumed debt.
-By buying USF&G, they went from the 13th to the eighth largest property and casualty insurance company in the United States.
-Through economies of scale between the two companies, and a difficult business environment, they downsized the company substantially over the coming years by selling certain business units to focus on more profitable business units.
+By buying USF&G, it went from the 13th to the eighth largest property and casualty insurance company in the United States.
+Through economies of scale between the two companies, and a difficult business environment, it downsized the company substantially over the coming years by selling certain business units to focus on more profitable business units.

 The Travelers Insurance Company was founded in Hartford by James G. Batterson, a stone contractor who became aware for the first time of accident insurance for travelers (i.e., an early form of travel insurance) while traveling in England in 1859 from Leamington to London.
 His railway ticket included accidental death insurance coverage up to the amount of £1,000, and lesser indemnities for non-fatal injuries.
 Batterson visited the London and Paris offices of European insurers to learn about the accident insurance business, then went home to Hartford and raised $500,000 in capital to launch a company to provide accident insurance to American travelers.

 Travelers obtained its official state charter on June 17, 1863.
 The company did not issue its first regular insurance policy until April 5, 1864, but informally entered into its first insurance agreement a month earlier.
 On March 1, 1864, local banker James Bolter jokingly inquired of Batterson how much it would cost to insure him up to $5,000 for accidental death for the journey from the post office to his home.
 Batterson replied, "Two cents," which Bolter promptly tendered; those coins have been kept by Travelers ever since.
-The original company logo was a knight's suit of armor.
-The red umbrella first appeared in Travelers advertising as early as 1870, but at that time was not yet the official logo.
-The company changed its official logo from a suit of armor to the Travelers Tower in 1920, and then replaced that with the red umbrella in 1959.